pkpkpk/cljs-node-io/readme.md

 ### Notes
   + biased towards sync calls, async makes for poor repl experience
   + no URL type, just goog.net.Uri (which is great & very java-ish)
+  + clojure on JVM exploits inheritance for typing, not available here
+  + fudging types with keywords, simplest
   + no java-style char/byte arrays, just nodejs buffers
   + node streams manage themselves, are awesome. no readers necessary